 \section{Case Studies}

-In this section, we conduct two rounds of simulations based on realistic synthetic data for San Francisco using the aforementioned algorithm.
-The dataset consists of the TNC traffic volume from each origin to each destination in San Francisco at the postal-code level of granularity.
+In this section, we conduct simulations based on realistic synthetic data for San Francisco using the aforementioned algorithm.
+The data set consists of the TNC traffic volume from each origin to each destination in San Francisco at the postal-code level of granularity.
 It is synthesized based on the total TNC pickup and drop-off data \cite{SFCTA2016} combined with a discrete-choice model calibrated by survey data.
 A zip-code map for San Francisco is shown in Figure \ref{zipcode}.
 Based on the data, we remove zip code zones 94127, 94129, 94130 and 94134 from our analysis as they have negligible trip counts.
 We further aggregate zip code zones 94111, 94104 and 94105 into a single zone, and aggregate 94133 and 94108 into a single zone, because these zones are close to each other and each of these zones is very small.
 After this modification, the city of San Francisco is divided into 19 zones.
 For notation convenience, we number these zones from 1 to 19 and the peer-to-peer matching between the zone number and its zip code is shown in Figure \ref{zipcode} and summarized in \ref{Appendix B}.
-Note that throughout the case study, we define zone 5, zone 8, zone 11, zone 15, zone 16, zone 17, zone 18, and zone 19 as {\em remote zones} since they are far from the city center and have fewer passengers.
+Note that throughout the case study, we define zone 5, zone 8, zone 11, zone 15, zone 16, zone 17, zone 18, and zone 19 as {\em suburban zones} since they are far from the city center and have fewer passengers.
 All other zones are defined as {\em urban zones}.